If you're interested in speaking at the event, please contact Jack via email.

 Lawyers are no longer merely relied upon as advisers and problem solvers.
 They are being turned to as leaders, strategists, and role models in clear defiance of long-held beliefs of what the industry is capable of.
 In this exclusive keynote address, Shannon Finch, Group General Counsel and Group Executive at Westpac, reveals how lawyers should be busting the myth and carving out their own integral place in the corporate ecosystem, challenging attendees to claim their own universe in the corporate world.

-The legal industry is at a crossroads.
-As workloads surge, the very systems designed to alleviate pressure are often making it worse.
-While legal teams aspire to transformative change, they are prioritising tactical, operational shifts to escape daily bottlenecks and gridlock.
+As workloads in the industry surge, legal teams are aspiring to transformative change.
 However, to truly unlock the future of legal practice, it's crucial to integrate AI-driven strategies that enhance efficiency, streamline workflows, and foster innovation.
+Many assume that cloud-based, proprietary AI solutions are the only options available.
+But what happens when you take AI in-house?

 This session will provide an in-depth exploration of the current state of AI within the in-house legal sector.
 We will discuss the evolving regulatory landscape, professional conduct obligations, and the ethical considerations that rise as AI technologies become integrated into legal practices.